elm-tooling/elm-tooling-cli/cli/README.md

 This command just downloads stuff from the Internet and shoves it into a folder (basically, `~/.elm/elm-tooling/`).
 It does not provide you with an easy way to run the tools or anything.
 It’s up to other programs to support the shared location of binaries.
 But you can use `elm-tooling postinstall` to piggy-back on the well-supported `npm` ecosystem.

+As mentioned in [tools], you can set `ELM_HOME` environment variable to customize where tools will be downloaded.
+The Elm compiler uses this variable too for where to store packages.

 ### elm-tooling postinstall

 Download the [tools] in the closest `elm-tooling.json` and create links to them in `node_modules/.bin/`.